radsungura/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6. draws a straight line in the terminal.
 7. draws a diagonal line on the terminal.
 8. prints a square with '#'
+9.  prints the numbers from 1 to 100